 - Accept that other people might be the best at what they do and reach out to them for help.

 We hope this has been helpful, but it’s much better delivered in person!
-If you’d like to see Dave live in action, he’ll be delivering many more talks just like this one throughout the course of 2017 – as he paves his way to the main stage (TED).
+If you’d like to see Dave live in action, he’ll be delivering many more talks just like this one throughout the course of 2017.
 Make sure you stay up to date with our latest activities to see where we’re headed next!